topliceanu/alexandrutopliceanu.ro/content/post/cache-replacement-problem.md

 It has been proven - see [8][8] - that evicting the most recently used page has better cache hit rates in this case.

-The implementation is very similar to LRU - the most recently used key is at the head of the list and the least recently used key is at the end - except that in MRU, the key that is read last - the head of the linked list -  is also the key that is evicted before the next write.
+The implementation is very similar to LRU: the most recently used key is at the head of the list and the least recently used key is at the end.
+The difference is that in MRU, the key that is read last - the head of the linked list - is also the key that is evicted before the next write.

 ## LFU - Least frequently used

+The intuition for LFU is to keep in the cache the keys that have been most frequently accessed.
-The intuition for LFU is to evict the page that has been requested the fewest times out of all the pages in the cache.
+The strategy will evict the page that has been requested the fewest times out of all the pages in the cache.

-In practice, maintaining the complete history of key accesses is not possible, so most implementations use an aproximate LFU (ALFU) where the access history is retained for a limitted time window.
+In practice, maintaining the complete history of key accesses is not possible, so most implementations use an approximate LFU (ALFU) where the access history is retained for a limited time window.

 Much like LRU, this implementation also uses a hash map for fast access to a given key.
-Unlike LRU, LFU needs to maintain a of all the keys in the cache sorted by frequency of access.
+Unlike LRU, LFU needs to maintain a set of all the keys in the cache sorted by the frequency of access.
-A double-linked list would not work because the list needs to be kept sorted, yielding a O(n) complexity on every operation.
+A double-linked list would not work because the list needs to be kept sorted, resulting in O(n) complexity in every operation.

-A heap is a good candidate because pages don't need to be strictly sorted by frequency, the algorithm only requires the least accessed page for eviction.
-Writing keys as well as reading and promoting keys in a heap takes O(n) in the worst case.
+Since the algorithm only requires access to the least frequently read page and doesn't need the rest of the pages to be sorted, a min-heap data structure is a good candidate.
+Writing, reading and promoting keys in a heap are all done in O(logn) time with no extra memory - heaps are implemented as arrays.

-In general when choosing a data structure for an algorithm, the goal is to find the structure that exposes no more functionality than what is needed.
+In general, when choosing a data structure for an algorithm, the goal is to find the structure that exposes no more functionality than what is needed.
-Generally speaking, the more extra functionality a data structure has, the more expensive its operations are going to be - in both time and space complexity.
+The more extra functionality a data structure has, the more expensive its operations are going to be.

-To keep things simple, the implementation in the accompanying repository [2][2] only takes into account the number of hits, not their frequency.
+To keep things simple, the implementation in the accompanying repository [2][2] only takes into account the number of hits, not their frequency, or the last time they were accessed.
+See [12][12].
-This is not accurate, since there is a pathological worst case use-case where a key that was requested many times in just one day a year ago is likely to still be in the cache even if it hasn't been requested since.
+This is not efficient, since a pathological worst case can easily be thought of: a key that was requested many times in just one day more than a year ago is likely to be in the cache even if it hasn't been requested since.

 ```
 +------+---------------------+-----------+--------------------------------------------------------------+